bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 - [What Is The Cloud?](https://mashable.com/2013/08/26/what-is-the-cloud/)
 - [Beginner’s Guide To Understanding The Cloud](https://linchpinseo.com/guide-to-the-cloud/)

-At a high-level (that leaves out a lot of details), Docker is a way of packaging your web applications into what are called “containers” so that they can be deployed basically anywhere.
+At a high-level (that leaves out a lot of details), Docker is a way of packaging your web applications into what are called “containers " so that they can be deployed basically anywhere.
 This is very powerful because it means you as a developer don’t have to worry about getting your application to run on different servers with different operating systems.

 Kubernetes (sometimes called K8s for short) is essentially a piece of software for organizing and managing Docker containers in the Cloud.